widodu77/titanic-/README.md

 ## Contact

-For any issues or inquiries, please contact walid.ajbar@student-cs.fr
+For any issues or inquiries, please contact walid.ajbar@student-cs.fr and/or arthur.de-leusse@student-cs.fr